RAGES project to present results regarding gaps in risk assessment of genetically engineered plants

 24 October 2019 / Testbiotech published an EURACTIV editorial regarding the EU regulation of genetically engineered plants.
 According to the text, the EU Parliament has in recent years adopted around 40 resolutions against further approvals for the import of genetically engineered (GE) plants.
 One of the criticisms was a lack of adequate and sufficient risk assessment.
 Experts of several member states raised similar criticism.
 Nevertheless, the EU Commission gave green light to all these imports.

 Resolutions on plants from Bayer, DowDuPont and Syngenta intended for food and feed

-Yesterday the EU Parliament adopted with a large majority several resolutions against approvals for genetically engineered maize, oilseed rape and cotton.
-The resolutions were tabled by a cross party group of MEPS, initiated by the Green group.
-The resolutions call for higher standards in risk assessment and the strengthening of democratic decision making.
-The plants produced by Bayer and Syngenta are resistant to herbicides and produce insecticidal toxins, with some of them producing these in combination.
+10. October 2019 / The EU Parliament has adopted three resolutions with a large majority against approvals for the import of genetically engineered maize and soybean.
+The resolutions were tabled by a cross party group of MEPS initiated by the Greens/EFA group.
+The resolutions call for higher standards in risk assessment and the strengthening of democratic decision-making.
+It is the first time that the new EU Parliament has dealt with this issue.

 GE maize combining insecticidal toxins, herbicide resistance and supposedly drought-tolerant might be approved for import into the EU

 5 October 2019 / The European Food Safety Authority EFSA has given the green light for the import of Bayer (Monsanto) GE maize which produces several insecticides; it has multiple resistance to glyphosate and is said to be drought-tolerant.
 However, experience with the cultivation of the GE crop plants is disappointing: they do not show any advantages in comparison to conventionally bred maize when grown in drought conditions.

 Oxitec hiding behind questionable statements